Academic Progress Policy

 - Students must be enrolled for at least six credit hours for most financial aid programs.
 Only certain Federal PELL grant recipients are able to receive financial aid at a less than half-time status.

-- Students applying for a Federal Stafford Loan must complete Loan Entrance Counseling regarding the rights and responsibilities of the student borrower and a Federal Stafford Loan Master Promissory Note (MPN).
+- Students applying for a Federal Direct Loan must complete Loan Entrance Counseling regarding the rights and responsibilities of the student borrower and a Master Promissory Note (MPN).

 - Students with unusual circumstances, which may have affected financial aid academic progress, may file an appeal to the Financial Aid Appeals Committee.